Advanced Inkscape Logo Tutorial [Step-by-Step + PDF]

-In this tutorial I show you, in step-by-step detail how to make a logo using circular grids with Inkscape.
+In this advanced Inkscape logo tutorial, I show you step-by-step how to create a complex logo using a grid construction process.

 In this tutorial, you will learn about: